loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 Top-level functions however work differently, and works in a somewhat similar manner to how functions work in most other languages.
 There is one major difference however.
-A top-level function does not actually execute the function, and it instead pushes a code pointer onto the current stack#todo[skulle vi ändra detta?] and returns.
+A top-level function does not actually execute the function, and it instead pushes a code pointer onto the current stack and returns.
 This code pointer points to the actual function which can then be popped and called when need be.
 In this manner top-level functions act much more like constants.

-When FFI calls #todo([introduce]) occur, such as calling a libc function like `printf`, this function will allocate a stack frame on top of the single stack frame, and execute like it would normally do.
+When FFI calls occur, such as calling a libc function like `printf`, this function will allocate a stack frame on top of the single stack frame, and execute like it would normally do.
 The result will then be written into a fitting register or variable on the system stack, or it will be pushed onto the current stack.